snapauthapp/sdk-swift/README.md

 In our testing, the sign in dialog in tvOS doesn't open, at least in the simulator.

 Even with the Apple-documented configuration, the AutoFill API does not reliably provide passkey suggestions.
+There appears to be a display issue inside the SwiftUI and UIKit internals causing the suggestion bar to not render consistently.
+We have filed a Feedback with Apple, but this is outside of our control.

 ## Useful resources